 Flaws, Arcs, and Role Models

 I want to talk about role models in relation to character arcs because, in a way, the two are kind of at odds.
-Being a "role model" suggests perfection which precludes any necessity for growth.
-A role model has no need for a character arc because they don't have a flaw to overcome.
+We could argue for a while about semantics, but for the intents of this essay, let's decide a role model has no need for a character arc because they don't have a flaw to overcome.

 "Lady Bird" isn't what most would consider a "role model," but she's a fantastic character, and she owes a lot of this to her rough edges.
 Without them, you just have a movie about a girl marking time until she graduates from high school.
 Without them, she'd miss the thrill of discovery that comes with growth and maturation.